Biography of

 Steve

-Castaneda, who had run against
+Castaneda, who had run

-Cheryl Cox for mayor.
-Castaneda
+against Cheryl Cox for mayor.

-was prosecuted for allegedly lying
+Castaneda was prosecuted for

-about whether he planned to buy
+allegedly lying about whether he

-a condo, even though he never
+though he never bought the

-bought the condo in question.
+condo in question.
+According to

-According to the San Diego Union
+the San Diego Union Tribune,

-Tribune, "Castaneda was a tenant
+"Castaneda was a tenant at the

-at the complex and was accused
+complex and was accused of

-of seeking favors, such as free
+seeking favors, such as free

 rent, from Sunbow owner Ash